govuk-one-login/ipvreturn-api/src/README.md

 To run the infra tests, run `npm run test:infra`.

+To run the API tests, run `npm run test:api`.
+Note that these tests need to inject items on to the Mock TXMA consumer queue directly hence need to be run in an environment which has active AWS credentials.

 ### How to perform lint checks an individual test file

 To check if there are any linting issues, run `npm lint`.
 If there are any critical errors, this command